 Australia’s national capital boasts some of our country’s preeminent cultural, historic and arts institutions.
 Make the most of your stay in Canberra by visiting these national attractions.
 Each tells a story that is uniquely Australian!

-Optional dinner on Friday evening, 1st December: $80 per person, including drinks
+Optional dinner at Chairman & Yip Private Dining Room on Friday evening, 26th October: $80 per person, including drinks.

 The Australian War Memorial